All Episodes

 You don't want to talk about how he is.

-But you know, the first playoff game, he choked last year.
+But, you know, the first playoff game, he choked last year.

-Now he's got his own.
+Now he's got his first.

-Now look at what you're doing.
+Now, look at what you're doing.

 I got to bring you back and save you.

-Well, it doesn't make any sense to talk about the game because none of us know what's going to happen until it's over.
+Well, it doesn't make any sense talk about the game because none of us know what's going to happen until it's over.

 Absolutely.

-But it's so good to look at a team, two teams that is so close together.
+But it's so good to look at a team, two teams, that is so close together.

 All right.